nayere6342/sep11-freedom-project/blog/entry02.md

 ### **_Intro_**

 Doing this entry has taught me a ton about how _kaboom.js_ works in this code space.
-This can be because of the fact that I tinker a lot in
+This can be because of the fact that I tinker a lot in _kaboom.js_ for quite a while now.
+I have learned that